abinit/abinit/doc/tutorial/paral_dfpt.md

 !!! important

-    Before continuing you might work in a different subdirectory as for the other lessons.
+    Before continuing you might work in a different subdirectory as for the other tutorials.
 Why not "work_paral_dfpt"?
 All the input files can be found in the ~abinit/tests/tutoparal/Input directory.
 You might have to adapt them to the path of the directory in which you have decided to perform your runs.
     You can compare your results with reference output files located in